allentown521/saladict-desktop-docs/vitepress/en/docs/plugin.md

 You can find plugins you need in the [Plugin List](/en/plugin), and then download it.

-The file extension of pot plugin is `.potext`.
+The file extension of Saladict plugin is `.potext`.
 After downloading the `.potext` file, go to `Config - Service Settings - Add Extension - Install Plugin` to select the corresponding `.potext` to install it.
 It will then be added to the service list and can be used like a built-in service.

 :::warning Troubleshooting